huggingface/blog/musicgen-inference.md

         return [{"generated_audio": prediction}]
 ```

+Note that in this example, we are only generating audio from text, and not using melody control.
 Then, we will create a `requirements.txt` file containing the dependencies we need to run the code:

 ```